TylerZubke/ti-cast/README.md

 USING TI-CAST
 -------------------------
-You need to perform a couple extra steps before you can use this module.

 1. Open the strings.xml file within the module (path should be something like [PROJECT_ROOT]/modules/android/com.cbcnewmedia.cast/1.0.0/platform/android/res/values/strings.xml)
 I wish this could be provided when instantiating the module in the javascript, but the class that uses this value is provided through a meta-data tag in the timodule.xml.

-2. Create a hook to import the necessary resources since you can't add a library to a titanium project like you can a regular android project.
-Instructions on setting this up can be found at http://docs.appcelerator.com/platform/latest/#!/guide/Titanium_CLI_Plugins-section-src-37549163_TitaniumCLIPlugins-Plugins.
-Basically, all you do is create a few directories like so: [PROJECT_ROOT]/plugins/[PLUGIN_NAME]/[PLUGIN_VERSION]/hooks/.
-Then within the hooks directory place the import_res.js file (found in the example folder of this module)

-Thank you to Jose (https://jira.appcelerator.org/browse/TIMOB-11360?focusedCommentId=295096&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-295096) comment for a script on how to import the resources of multiple libraries.

 Now require the module.
 	var ti_cast = require('com.cbcnewmedia.cast');